Georgi Radev

-Georgi Radev (Bulgarian: Георги Радев; born 15 September 1994) is a Bulgarian footballer who plays as a defender for Litex.
+Georgi Radev (Bulgarian: Георги Радев; born 15 September 1994) is a Bulgarian footballer who plays as a centre-back for Litex.

 Career

-On 3 June 2016 Radev rejoined his youth team Cherno More from Sozopol for undisclosed fee, but on 20 July was released and subsequently returned to Sozopol.
+On 3 June 2016, Radev rejoined his youth team Cherno More from Sozopol for undisclosed fee, but on 20 July was released and subsequently returned to Sozopol.
 On 13 December 2016, Radev was released by Sozopol.
 A few days later, he joined Tsarsko Selo Sofia.

 In June 2018, Radev returned to his hometown club Dobrudzha Dobrich.

 On 20 January 2020, Dordoi Bishkek announced the signing of Radev on a one-year contract.

 In June 2022, he joined Litex Lovech.